brohudev/v2/src/content/writing/the-future-of-indian-tech-is-foss.md

 ---
-title: "the future of indian tech is foss"
+title: the future of indian tech is foss
-date: November, 2024
+date: 2025-01-24
-time: "5 min"
+time: 5 min
-type: "blog"
+type: blog
 ---

 - preface is the indian open source controversy